Muna-Saeed/alx/SEFoundationsProjects.md

-Here's a summary of your scores across different projects:
+Here's a summary of My scores across different projects:

 **Onboarding:**
 - 100007 Welcome on board: 100.0%